rphln/Swordsong/README.md

 outcomes) will result in a more interesting experience by giving the player agency while still preventing each match from being exactly the same.

+Conceptually, cards represent the “thought” of doing something, while action points represent the “opportunity” to actually do so.

 For detailed information, see [Mechanics](mechanics.md).